Free Agents | Federal News Network

 ST. LOUIS (5) — Brad Miller, 3b; Yadier Molina, c; Adam Wainwright, rhp; Matt Wieters, c; Kolten Wong, 2b.

-SAN DIEGO (5) — Jason Castro, c; Jurickson Profar, 2b; Garrett Richards, rhp; Trevor Rosenthal, rhp; Kirby Yates, rhp.
+SAN DIEGO (6) — Jason Castro, c; Mitch Moreland, 1b; Jurickson Profar, 2b; Garrett Richards, rhp; Trevor Rosenthal, rhp; Kirby Yates, rhp.

-SAN FRANCISCO (4) — Trevor Cahill, rhp; Kevin Gausman, rhp; Drew Smyly, lhp; Tony Watson, lhp.
+SAN FRANCISCO (4) — Trevor Cahill, rhp; q-Kevin Gausman, rhp; Drew Smyly, lhp; Tony Watson, lhp.

 WASHINGTON (9) — Asdrúbal Cabrera, 3b; Sean Doolittle, lhp; Adam Eaton, of; Brock Holt, inf-of; Howie Kendrick,1b-inf; Aníbal Sánchez, rhp;Kurt Suzuki, c; Eric Thames, 1b; Ryan Zimmerman, 1b.